NorthArrowResearch/sandbar-analysis-workbench/docs/Technical_Reference/database_object_model.md

 There is one record in this table for each time that the sandbar analysis is run within the Workbench.
 The columns track who initiated the run and when it was performed.
 The actual results associated with the run are stored in the `ModelResultsIncremental` and `ModelResultsBinned` tables.

-The ModelRuns table possesses several columns that track whether the model run and it's results are [synchronized to the centralized master MySQL database](http://gcmrc.northarrowresearch.com/online_help/sandbar_analysis/model_runs/#synchronization:9ef2682d4a59335f2aa5c3d2e9a7e6ed).
+The ModelRuns table possesses several columns that track whether the model run and it's results are synchronized to the centralized master MySQL database that has been deprecated in the latest version of the software.

 | Field            | Info            | Description |
 | ---------------- | --------------- | ----------- |